How to Measure Entity Resolution Rate: A Framework for CMOs

 - track drift after every content or schema deploy

 This is not abstract.
 If your publication graph splits one company into five identities, you lose citation concentration.
 If your founders are named inconsistently, you lose attribution.
 If your product pages do not resolve, you lose shortlist placement.
-See the Christian Lehman archive for the broader tactical library.

 Measurement dashboard